-- 1. Yield in your area and production type
+- 1. Potential yield in your area and production type

 - 2. Disease tolerances

 - 3. Resilience in fibre quality

 - 4. Technology choice

-- a) Conventional: non GM cotton.
+- a) Conventional: cotton is non GM.

-- b) Roundup Ready Flex® can be sprayed over-the-top with Roundup Ready® Herbicide with PLANTSHIELD® and / or Roundup Ready® PL Herbicide with PLANTSHIELD® Technology.
-The technology has revolutionised cotton production providing an exceptional weed control system offering flexibility to control weeds as and when they appear.
+- b) Roundup Ready Flex®: can be sprayed over-the-top with Roundup Ready® Herbicide with PLANTSHIELD® and / or Roundup Ready® PL Herbicide with PLANTSHIELD® Technology.
+This technology has revolutionised cotton production by reducing the need for residual herbicides, in-crop chipping, cultivation and shielded lay-by applications.

-- c) Bollgard® 3: is the latest generation technology that offers excellent control of helicoverpa, the main cotton pest within Australia.
-It offers three different protein toxins for control and reduces the need for broad spectrum insecticide sprays.

-- 5. Other crop characteristics such as determinacy, leaf shape and season length should also be considered.
+- c) Bollgard® 3: is the latest generation insect control technology that offers excellent control of helicoverpa, the main cotton pest within Australia.
+It offers three different protein toxins for control and reduces the need for broadspectrum insecticide sprays. - 5.
+Other varietal characteristics such as determinacy, leaf shape and season length should also be considered.

-Your consultant or CSD Extension and Development Agronomist (www.csd.net.au/contact) will be able to assist you in making an informed decision on what variety and technology mix will best suit your specific situation.
+Your consultant or CSD Extension and Development Agronomist (www.csd.net.au/contact) will be able to assist you in making an informed decision on what variety and technology mix will suit your specific situation.

 The relevant CSD Grower Agreement and Bayer (trading as Monsanto Australia Pty Ltd) Technology User Agreement (TUA) need to be completed prior to ordering and receiving seed on farm.
-Cotton planting seed within Australia cannot be purchased without the appropriate agreements being in place as a requirement of the government regulations.
-The agreements can be arranged from your local cotton seed supplier, who will have further information on how to order seed.
-There are some accreditation processes which are required to ensure growers are aware of the crop management plans for the transgenic technologies.
+Cotton planting seed within Australia cannot be purchased without the relevant agreements being in place as a requirement of the government regulations.
+The agreements can be arranged through your local cotton seed supplier, who will have further information on how to order seed.
+There are some accreditation processes which are required to ensure growers are aware of the crop management plans for biotech traits.

 There are many pests and diseases which impact on cotton crops.
-Seed treatments are available to give some early season protection against diseases and insects.
-Bion® is an additional choice that can 'turn on' the cotton plant's natural defence mechanisms and provide increased resistance to some pathogens, particularly during the establishment phase of a crop's life.
-Growers should consult with their cotton consultant to select a suitable seed treatment based on expected disease and early season insect pressure.
+Seed treatments are available to give some early season protection against disease and insects.

+Bion® is an additional choice that can 'turn on' the cotton plants' natural defence mechanisms and provide increased resistance to some pathogens, particularly during the establishment phase of a crop's life.